 John 13:1 Now before the feast of the Passover, when Jesus knew that his hour was come that he should depart out of this world unto the Father, having loved his own which were in the world, he loved them unto the end.

 There are two things in these verses that we have just read within the context of this chapter.
 The first one is obvious.
 Those were in verses 14 through 17.
 He was saying we should follow His pattern of keeping the Passover.
-The second though is gathered beginning in verse 1.
+The second thought is gathered beginning in verse 1.
 It should be translated "He loved them to the uttermost."
 This is the way it should be rendered.
 It does not mean to the end of His life.
 It has the meaning of saying that His love had no limit to it.
-John means that Jesus' love for the apostles was expressed in countless small acts of daily services and kindnesses, and all the way to the death.
+John means that Jesus' love for the apostles was expressed in countless, small acts of daily services and kindnesses, and all the way to the death.
 His patriotism, His self-sacrificing sense of kinship for His brothers had no limit, from the smallest thoughtfulnesses to literally giving His life for any of them.

 There is the pattern in Jesus' life.
 Remember, this is for our instruction.
 We have to have a goal to shoot towards.